 - i.
 Access chambers at not more than 200m apart. - ii.
-Air valve chambers at the high points along the pumping main.
+Air valve chambers at the high points or any other points as required along the pumping main.
 The air valve provided shall be dual orifice type with isolating valves. - iii.
-Wash-out chambers at all the lowest points along the pumping main. - iv.
-Thrust blocks shall be provided at all bends of pumping mains and designed to withstand forces at maximum operating pressure.
+Washout chambers at all the lowest points along the pumping main. - iv.
+Thrust blocks shall be provided at all bends of pumping mains and designed to withstand forces at maximum operating pressure. - d.
+For pumping mains laid by cut and cover method, the pipe bedding shall be constructed in accordance with the section types detailed in the Standard Drawings (see Standard Drawing PUB/WRN/STD/001C).